convert road bike to flat bar

 • Handlebars Grips

 Before installation, it is the last step in converting a road bike to flat handlebars.
-Grips are vital since they affect brake control, arms position, and gear shifting.
+Grips are vital since they affect brake control, arm position, and gear shifting.
 Besides, a proper grip can enhance one’s balance and comfort while riding.
 There are different types of grips, such as Traditional grips, Lock-on grips, Flanged grips, Flangeless grips, etc.

 • Installation